 Our haunch is that these will be tracked when users are using Fitness+ along with their Apple Watch.

-When you workout today using Fitness+, you get trends around your heart rate.
-Following the workout, you can open up the Health app and also examine the Recovery heart rate to gain additional insights.
+When you work out today using Fitness+, you get trends around your heart rate.
+Following the workout, you can open up the Health app and examine the Recovery heart rate to gain additional insights.

-The new blood glucose trends have been included in the following workout types along with heart rate and respiratory rate.
+The new blood glucose trends have been included in the following workout types and heart rate and respiratory rate.

 - Elliptical Workout